 - CPTC is open and using remote methods to teach and provide services.

 - All classes will be online-only for spring quarter,

 - Social distancing is in place for all required in-person interactions.

 Be sure to sign up for CPTC Warn to receive campus alerts via email or text at www.cptc.edu/risk/emergency-management/cptcwarn.

 Bus passes: Winter quarter bus passes will be valid through April 30.
-Students will be able to request a bus pass and get it mailed to you beginning April 13.
-Details at www.cptc.edu/bus-pass
+Students can request a bus pass and get it mailed to you.
+Details at http://www.cptc.edu/buspass

 Canvas help: http://www.cptc.edu/canvas-help